dqops/dqo/docs/examples/data-validity/percentage-of-strings-matching-date-regex.md

 # Percentage of strings matching date regex

+## Overview

-Verifies that the percentage of strings matching the date format regex in a column does not exceed the maximum accepted percentage.
+The following example shows how to verify that the percentage of strings matching the date format regex in a column does not exceed the maximum accepted percentage.

 **PROBLEM**